souwang324/Photometric-Stereo/README.md

 Input: a set of photographs of a static scene taken with known lighting directions
 Output: albedo (paint), normal directions, and the height map

+*Slides are credited to Subhransu Maji, associate professor in the College of Information and Computer Sciences at the University of Massachusetts, Amherst.*
 ![Example](demos/photo-example01.png)
 ![Example](demos/photo-example02.png)
 ![Example](demos/photo-example03.png)